A-UTE: Advection Informed, Uncertainty Aware Temperature Emulator: Experiments and Results

-We train PACER on a total of 15 climate models provided by ClimateSet \citet{kaltenborn2023climateset}.
-ClimateSet compiles climate data from the Coupled Model Intercomparison Project Phase 6 (CMIP6) \citep{eyring2016overview} , incorporating climate model outputs from ScenarioMIP \citep{o2016scenario} and future emission trajectories of climate forcing agents from Input Datasets for Model Intercomparison Projects (Input4MIPs) \citep{durack2017input4mips}.
-Each climate model has been standardized to a spatial resolution of 250km i.e. 96 $\times$ 144 grid points (latitude $\times$ longitude) with a monthly temporal resolution.
+\paragraph{ClimateSet:} We train A-UTE on a total of 20 climate models, 19 provided by ClimateSet \cite{kaltenborn2023climateset} and FV3GFS \cite{zhou2019toward}.
+ClimateSet compiles climate data from the Coupled Model Intercomparison Project Phase 6 (CMIP6) \cite{eyring2016overview} , incorporating climate model outputs from ScenarioMIP \cite{o2016scenario} and future emission trajectories of climate forcing agents from Input Datasets for Model Intercomparison Projects (Input4MIPs) \cite{durack2017input4mips}.
+Each CMIP6 climate model has been standardized to a spatial resolution of 250km i.e. 144 $\times$ 96 grid points (longitude $\times$ latitude) with a monthly temporal resolution.
 Both input and output datasets consist of 86-year time-series data spanning four SSP scenarios (SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5) from 2015 to 2100.
-We use three scenarios namely SSP1-2.6, SSP3-7.0, SSP5-8.5 for training with a validation split of 0.1 and SSP2-4.5 for testing.
+We train on SSP1-2.6, validate on SSP3-7.0, and test on SSP2-4.5 scenarios.

+\paragraph{FV3GFS:} We also train A-UTE on FV3GFS, a climate model used at the US National Weather Service and US National Centers for Environmental Prediction.
+It consists of 11-member initial-condition ensemble, each a 10-year integration saved every 6 hours.
+Forcings consist of annually repeating climatological sea-surface temperature (1982–2012 mean) and top-of-atmosphere insolation.
+Model output is conservatively re-gridded from the FV3 cubed-sphere to a $1^\circ$ Gaussian grid $180 \times 360$ grid point and passed through a spherical-harmonic analysis–synthesis to suppress high-latitude artifacts.
+We train on 100 years drawn from 10 ensemble members and evaluate on a distinct 10-year member.
+We down sample it to a monthly cadence to align with ClimateSet baselines and ensure consistent training.
+The detailed list of input (diagnostic and prognostic) and output variables (diagnostic) is given in Appendix \ref{var}.